rvankoert/loghi-htr/README.md

 1. **visualize_timestep_predictions**: Takes the `sample_image` and simulates the model's prediction process for each time step, the top-3 most probable characters per timestep are displayed and the "cleaned" result is shown at the bottom.

 2. **visualize_filter_activations**: Display what the convolutional filters have learned after providing it with random noise + show the activation of conv filters for the `sample_image`.
 Each unique convolutional layer is displayed once.

+Potential future implementations:
+* Implement a SHAP visualizer to show the parts of the image that influence the model's character prediction.
+Or a similar saliency plot.
+* Plot the raw Conv filters (e.g. a 3x3 filter)

 **Note**:  If a model has multiple `Cr3,3,64` layers then only the first instance of this configuration is visualized)